Sai-Brahmam/Sai-Brahmam/README.md

 ### Hi there 👋

 I'm Sai Brahmam, a Software Developer specializing in microservices architecture.
 With a passion for problem-solving, mathematics, and strategic thinking, I excel in designing and implementing complex systems.
-I also enjoy teaching software development and strategizing through chess.
+I also enjoy strategizing through chess.

 📫 Reach me at: [Email](mailto:Saibrahmam26@gmail.com)